lawsonkeith/Bee-Bot/README.md

 **Fixings**
 I've used tie wraps and 3mm nuts and bolts to secure most things.
 A electrical socket protector was used to make the range finder mount.
 3mm washers were used where I needed to space things and Araldite where I needed to glue of fix something.

+**IMU**
+I use and MPU 6050 6 DOF accelerometer / gyro to make sure the robot maintained a heading.

 # Software